No more letter advertising: How Amsterdam saves 6,000 tons of wastepaper every year

 Like in most countries, the Amsterdammers had to put a sticker with “ No advertising please“ on their mailboxes to avoid unwanted advertising.
 Now, the opposite is the case in Amsterdam.
 Only with a notice on the mailbox stating that one wishes to receive postal advertising, one will get it.
 This has enabled Amsterdam to save 6,000 tons of paper and 700 garbage collection trips per year.
 Only 23% of Amsterdam’s households have chosen the opt-in option.
 Other cities in Europe are now considering adopting the model.

 This work is licensed under the Creative Common License.
 It can be republished for free, either translated or in the original language.
-In both cases, please cite Kontrast.at / Thomas Hackl as the original source/author and set a link to this article on TheBetter.news. https://thebetter.news/letter-advertising-amsterdam-wastepaper/ The rights to the content remain with the original publisher.
+In both cases, thank you for crediting the original author/source Kontrast.at / Thomas Hackl and adding a link to the English article on TheBetter.news. https://thebetter.news/letter-advertising-amsterdam-wastepaper/ The rights to the content remain with the original publisher.

 Popular